WasmEdge/WasmEdge/docs/book/en/src/quick_start/install.md

 # WasmEdge Installation And Uninstallation

+> *This part has moved to <https://wasmedge.org/docs/develop/build-and-run/install>.
+Please use our new docs.*

 ## Quick Install

 The easiest way to install WasmEdge is to run the following command.
 Your system should have `git` and `curl` as prerequisites.